“I’ll give you power, little toy. Three nights.”

 Celia: It’s on the tip of her tongue to tell him to go back by himself and let her take care of his son.
 But Stephen being around his father is probably better in the long run.
 She tags along, holding his hand in the back seat of the car, rubbing small circles across his palms.

 “I don’t want to presume,” Celia says to Mister Garrison, “but my roommate has been sick for a while and I haven’t caught it, so it’s possible I’ve built up an immunity.
 I can get him settled and see myself out in a few hours.
 I have an early class.”

 GM: Mr. Garrison nods at that and reiterates his offer to drive Celia back to Tulane.
-He’s already awake and doesn’t feel like he’ll fall back asleep for a while, not after the scare he had.
-Dani cries and hugs him when she sees that he’s home.
+He’s already awake and doesn’t think he’ll fall back asleep for a while, not after the scare he had.
+Dani cries and hugs her brother when she sees that he’s home.
 He comforts her as best he can.
 He’s feeling really out of it.

 Stephen is happy for Celia to settle him to bed.
 He’s feeling pretty low energy, though, and not up for any fooling around.
 But “maybe a BJ would get me feeling better…?” he asks with a hopeful grin.

 “Tell me what happened.
 After you left the dorm.”